 In 2017 we launched our electronic magazine, Knitability.
-Every six weeks we publish a new issue, featuring interviews with designers, interviews with shop owners, articles, reviews, free patterns and more.
-Knitability is FREE to all Bakery Bear Patrons, but YOU can access Issue 1 right now!
-Just select the issue from the list below, follow the ‘Read Me’ link and it will be available for you download.
+Every eight weeks we publish a new issue, featuring interviews with designers, interviews with shop owners, articles, reviews, free patterns and more.
+Knitability is FREE to all Bakery Bear Patrons, we are though delighted to make our first issue of 2019 available to everyone now!
+Just select issue 17 from the list below, follow the ‘Read Free’ link and it will be available for you download immediately.

 Its time for our famous holiday special edition!!
 Kay is back to launch her first ‘Platinum Pattern’ of 2019.
 Dan writes about Christmas past, we have a special feature all about this years Bakery Bears Advent Calendar.
 Zaf de Silva joins us for a guest article and we have two wonderful show diaries from opposite sides of the globe!
 All this AND Kay shares her favourite cookie recipe.
 Click ‘Read Me’ for a healthy dose of the holiday spirit.